NixOS/rfcs/rfcs/0034-expression-integrity.md

 ### Workflow

-  1. Author and test a nixpkg
+  1. Author and test a nix expression
-  2. PR a signed commit adding adding nixpkg to NixOS/nixpkgs repo
+  2. PR a signed commit adding nix expression to NixOS/nixpkgs repo

 ### Notes